etingof/talks/muni-pa200-cloud-computing/source/project2.rst

 where it makes sense.
 Though the use of environment file is encouraged for easier deployment customization.

-The SSH key should be injected into both instances at the deployment time.
+The SSH key should be injected into both instances at the deployment time to enable admin access to the instances.

 Configuration that needs to be shared between instances (such as DBMS address, credentials etc) should be transferred through cloud-init.